Why do Mailchimp, Instagram, and Facebook want to silence us?

 Salty is a brand new sex, dating, and relationship newsletter for women, trans, and non-binary people.
 We launched a five months ago with the mission to amplify truly modern conversations about all the fun stuff we talk about amongst ourselves (online dating, anal sex, polyamory, commitment, love, interracial dating, pregnancy sex, STDs, toys, pegging, sex work, and more.)

 We are succeeding in our mission.
-Just a few months in, Salty has 6,000 newsletter subscribers, 15K instagram followers and is averaging 130,000 views per month across platforms, which — for a volunteer-run, indie media startup (with zero capital) — is really fucking great.
-We’re the new Cosmo – only we’re intersectional, body positive, pro sex work and queer inclusive.
+Just a few months in, Salty has 23K instagram followers and is averaging 130,000 views per month across platforms, which — for a volunteer-run, indie media startup (with zero capital) — is really fucking great.
+We’re Cosmo for the modern era – only we’re intersectional, body positive, pro sex work and queer inclusive.